 Yes.
 These vaccines have been offered together safely for many years, along with other routine vaccinations in childhood.
 Getting more than one vaccine at the same time ensures students get the best protection against serious diseases earlier, rather than later.

 Yes, your primary healthcare provider may be able to provide school-based vaccines (Meningococcal ACYW-135, Hepatitis B, and HPV).
 They are free as long as your child is eligible for a publicly funded dose.
-These vaccines will have to be ordered for your child, so please contact your primary healthcare provider if you are interested in this option.
+These vaccines may need to be ordered for your child, so please contact your primary healthcare provider if you are interested in this option.

 If you do not have a primary healthcare provider, visit the Halton’s Physicians Accepting New Patients webpage.

 For any missed doses, you can inquire with your healthcare provider or attend a community immunization clinic.
-Appointments will be available for all eligible students.
 Please check the community immunization clinic schedule regularly for updates on community clinic locations and schedules.

 Halton Region Public Health is continuing to work with the Ministry of Health on the enforcement of mandatory vaccines under the Immunization of Students and Pupils Act (ISPA).
 Meningococcal ACWY-135 is a required vaccine as per ISPA.
-If you choose not to vaccinate your child, you will eventually need to obtain an exemption from Halton Region Public Health in order for your child to continue attending school.
+If you choose not to vaccinate your child, you will need to obtain a vaccine exemption from Halton Region Public Health for your child to continue attending school.

 You can request or view a copy of your child’s immunization online (external link) or by calling 311.
 Individuals 16 and older must request their own records, as parents cannot access records without their permission.